rothos/protocol_1/index.md

 1. [jd] If you had a remote (or option) that could fast forward through time (you'd still be living your life but would "wake up" at a future moment), what would you do?
 Would you use it? would you do it?
 1. [h] Under what circumstances would you betray your loved ones/yourself/your ideals in order to survive? [what’s that like?]
 1. [h] What dead ends are you heading toward or stuck at?
+1. What has been the same or unchanging since your earliest memory?
+1. Why do you expect everything to work, versus suffering, failure, disappointment, harm?

 ##### p9